po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 ### 4. Instructor Demo: Introduce Homework (5 min)

-* Open `02-Homework/README.md` in your browser and demonstrate the following:

-* Navigate to the `Main` folder and run `npm i`.
+* Navigate to `02-Homework/Main` and run `npm i` in your command line.

-* Run `node index.js` from the command line and demonstrate the following:
+* Run `node index.js` from your command line and demonstrate the following:

   * We will build a command-line application that will generate REAMDEs for us.